-More information about Slovakia is available on the Slovakia Page and from other Department of State publications and other sources listed at the end of this fact sheet.
+More information about the Slovak Republic is available on the Slovakia Page and from other Department of State publications and sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Slovakia in 1993, and provided assistance to support the rebuilding of a healthy democracy and market economy.
+The United States established diplomatic relations with the Slovak Republic in 1993, and provided assistance to support the rebuilding of a healthy democracy and market economy.
 The United States and Slovakia have strong diplomatic ties and cooperate in the military and law enforcement areas.
-Slovakia has been a close North Atlantic Treaty Organization (NATO) Ally.
+Slovakia has been a close North Atlantic Treaty Organization (NATO) Ally since it joined the Alliance in 2004.
 The two countries have a mutual commitment to freedom and human rights.
-Slovakia has shared its experience in democratic transition with emerging democracies around the world and has been a role model for other countries on the path to Euro-Atlantic integration.
-Slovakia holds the Chairmanship for the Organization for Security and Cooperation in Europe in 2019.
+Slovakia has shared its experience in democratic transition with emerging democracies around the world and has been a role model for other countries on the path to Transatlantic integration.

 U.S. Assistance to Slovakia